 This was the end of Valdemar's Baltic Sea reign.
 Then thirteen years had passed since the emperor had "declared eternal and unbreakable friendship with our dear Mr Valdemar" giving him that "belongs to the German-Roman Empire beyond Elde and Elbe".

-The death of Valdemar the Young
+8. The Death of Valdemar the Young

 The death of Valdemar the Young.
 Valdemar the Young was killed by a accidental shot from a crossbow during a hunt on Røsnæs.
 Painted by Christian Emil Andersen in 1843.
-Bjoertved wikipedia.
+Bjoertved Wikipedia.

 Valdemar the Young was the son of Valdemar the Victorious and his first wife, Queen Dagmar, much loved by the people.
 He was born about 1209, but only three years later his mother died during childbirth.